ceres-c/VU-Thesis/journal.md

 brought up entirely, that is without any fault injection going on.
 It just boots, does its thing for a couple of ms, then hangs.
 Probs it does not like the ME being only half loaded or something.

+## 2024-06-15
+- Moved glitch success detection to target side, as it is faster (and easier to find the right moment to glitch)
+- Added Vp preparation voltage config